-The Eco Kraft materials we use are made from 100% recycled fibre, most of which is low grade mechanical waste.
+The Eco Kraft materials we use are made from 100 percent recycled fibre, most of which is low grade mechanical waste.
 The manufacturing process is entirely free of chlorine and the resultant papers are a very tactile, bulky brown paper and board with an organic feel.
 Eco Kraft is suitable for greeting cards, post cards, folders, tags, presentation items and booklet covers.
 We specialise in printing on kraft and find that there are a few questions that come up more than others.

 Starting with the question we are asked most frequently...